 A Building Information Certificate (BIC) is usually sought by buyers or sellers of a property who want to make sure that a particular building (or part of a building) can remain as is for a period of time without regulatory action being taken by Council.
-Often a BIC is requested when work has been undertaken with the appropriate approvals being issued by Council or a private certifier.
+Often a BIC is requested when work has been undertaken without the appropriate approvals being issued by Council or a private certifier.

 A BIC does not prevent Council from issuing notices and orders in relation to unauthorised work or fire safety matters.
 It does not certify that the building complies with all the legal and safety requirements relating to swimming pool barriers and fencing, fire safety and other public health matters.

-You can apply for a BIC online.
+Apply for a BIC